shazChaudhry/docker-metricbeat/README.md

 * ELK v5.5.1 (Elasticsearch, Logstash and Kibana) is up and running
 * Elasticsearch port is open for metricbeat to send logs to
 * Latest version of Docker is installed (this metricbeat image has been tested on Docker 17.06.0-ce)
+* On each node where metricbeat is to be run, grant explicit access to the Metricbeat user with a filesystem ACL by running `setfacl -m u:1000:rw /var/run/docker.sock` command.
+Otherwise, docker stats will not be shown.

 **System-Level Monitoring**<br>